UnitTestBot/UTBotJava-action/README.md

 # UTBotJava-action

 You want to reduce extra moves and save some time in your working process.
-<br/>  We have an action for that!
+We have an action for that!

-<br/>See: now you can initiate unit tests generation and SARIF report creation right into GitHub with the [UTBotJava](https://github.com/UnitTestBot/UTBotJava) engine.
+See: now you can initiate unit tests generation and SARIF report creation right into GitHub with the [UTBotJava](https://github.com/UnitTestBot/UTBotJava) engine.

 The action imports the SARIF output into your GitHub repository and creates the Security Code Scanning Alerts section, where you can find all code errors displayed.